Vulnerable (Roxette song): Commercial performance

 "Vulnerable" became the second-biggest hit from the parent album in the duo's native country, peaking at number 12 and spending almost three months on the Swedish Singles Chart.
 Although lead single "Sleeping in My Car" debuted at number one in Sweden, the title track stalled at number 17, and "Fireworks" spent a sole week on the chart, peaking at number 34.
 The album's fourth single, "Run to You", became the duo's first single since 1988's "I Call Your Name" to not enter the Swedish top fifty.

 The song spent almost three months on the German Singles Chart, eventually peaking at number 71 on its sixth week.
 In the UK, "Vulnerable" peaked at number 44, ending a run of seventeen consecutive top forty singles on the UK Singles Chart.
 It performed marginally better in Scotland, peaking at number 41.

 Music video

-The music video for the song was directed by Jonas Åkerlund.
+The music video for "Vulnerable" was directed by Swedish director Jonas Åkerlund.